K1000Granier/K1000Granier.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Postdoctoral Fellow at the Centre for mathematical Plasma Astrophysics (CmPA) of KU Leuven.
+I am currently working as a Postdoctoral Fellow at the Centre for mathematical Plasma Astrophysics (CmPA) of KU Leuven, in the group of Prof. Fabio Bacchini.
 <!--Prior to this position, I worked as a postdoctoral research assistant in the <a href="https://fluid.oca.eu/fr/fluid">Fluid and Plasma Research Group</a> at <a href="https://lagrange.oca.eu/fr/accueil-lagrange">Laboratoire Lagrange, under the joint supervision of Emanuele Tassi and <a href="https://www.oca.eu/fr/thierry-passot">Thierry Passot</a>. -->

 My research focuses on plasma astrophysics.
 Much of my work involves analytic calculations and massively parallel numerical simulations.